gsangwell/flighthub-gui/README.md

 6. Clone this repo using `git clone https://github.com/alces-software/overware.git`

-7. Copy the example environment variables file using `cp '.env.example', '.env'`
+7. Copy the example environment variables file using `cp '.env.example' '.env'`

 8. Edit `.env` as required to use valid environment variables.
 Some of these are only important for specific environments.